federc19/Lakehouse_Plumber/docs/examples.rst

 1. Edit ``substitutions/dev.yaml`` to match your catalog and storage paths.
 2. Tweak presets under ``presets/`` (e.g., change table properties).
-3. Adjust schema hints or expectations JSON to enforce your data contract.
+3. Adjust schema hints or expectations YAML to enforce your data contract.

 More Examples (Coming Soon)
 ---------------------------